Data & AI job board

 Remove a filter or try different keywords.

-Prompt engineer jobs are shifting from clever one-off prompts toward repeatable AI workflow design.
-The strongest roles involve testing prompts against real tasks, documenting failure modes, building evaluation sets, and working with product or operations teams.
+Evaluate whether the scope extends beyond one-off prompts into repeatable AI workflow design.
+Ask whether the role tests prompts against real tasks, documents failure modes, builds evaluation sets, and works with product or operations teams.

 What prompt engineers do